 - During the review period, the author can contact the Editor to ask about its status.

-- In case of revisions, the author(s) must provide an exposition of all corrections made in the manuscript and the revised manuscript should, then, go through the process of affirmation of revisions and be accepted or rejected accordingly.
+- In case of revisions, the author(s) must provide an exposition of all corrections made in the manuscript.
+The revised manuscript should then go through the process of affirmation of revisions and be accepted or rejected accordingly.

-- In case of dissatisfaction over the decision of rejection, the author can appeal the decision by contacting the Editor.
+- In case of dissatisfaction over the rejection decision, the author can appeal the decision by contacting the Editor.